LEJOG cycle training tips

 Pre-trip test run

-Because I haven't been a regular cyclist for a few years I was particularly nervous about how I'd be at cycling day after day.
+Because I hadn't been a regular cyclist for a few years I was particularly nervous about how I'd be at cycling day after day.
 Doing a training ride on a Sunday was good, but it didn't tell me anything about whether I could get back on the bike again on the Monday.
 Or how I'd feel on the Tuesday.
 And then the Wednesday.
 And th... (you get my drift!)

 Our cycling group in Tuscany